MicrosoftDocs/SystemCenterDocs/z-harvest-om/om/manage/Using-the-Enforced-Attribute-in-Overrides.md

 manager:cfreemanwa
 ---
 # Using the Enforced Attribute in Overrides
-When you configure an override to a rule, monitor, or discovery in Operations Manager for System Center 2012, you will notice an **Enforced** check box in the row for each value that you can override, as shown in the following illustration.
+When you configure an override to a rule, monitor, or discovery in Operations Manager for System Center&nbsp;2012, you will notice an **Enforced** check box in the row for each value that you can override, as shown in the following illustration.

 ![Enforced checkbox for overrides](../../om/manage/media/OverrideEnforced.gif "OverrideEnforced")